kframework/matching-logic-prover/separation_logic/survey.md

 [CD11] *Infer: An Automatic Program Verifier for Memory Safety of C Programs*

+This paper presents a tool called Infer, an automatic program verification tool aimed at proving memory safety of C programs.
+It builds a compositional proof of the program at hand by composing proofs of its constituent modules (functions / procedures) .

 [DPV11] *Predator: A Practical Tool for Checking Manipulation of Dynamic Data Structures Using Separation Logic*

 This paper presents a tool called Predator for fully automatic verification of sequential C programs with dynamic linked data structures (various complex kinds of singly-linked as well as doubly-linked lists in particular).
 Predator has a long-term goal of handling real system code, in particular, the Linux kernel.
 It is written in C++, built as a gcc plug-in, and open source.
 It comes with a limited support of pointer arithmetic.